 I’m going to be completely honest – I didn’t go inside the Canadian Museum of Nature.
 Sorry!
 Always embarrassing to admit!
 The museum is supposed to be amazing – it even contains real ice – but even a travel blogger can’t fit in every attraction!

 But I did go there and photograph the building’s stunning glass extension.
 The glass tower at the Canadian Museum of Nature was built in 2010 is known as “The lantern”.
-The tower now hosts a piece of art which changes regularly – it was a blue globe when I visited.
+The tower now hosts a piece of art that changes regularly – it was a blue globe when I visited.

 15. The Changing of the Guard at Parliament Hill